Presentation: Patient with ovarian cancer

 - Somatic testing for BRCA1 and BRCA2 is available for all patients with a known high-grade serous ovarian cancer.

-- If, during tumour testing, a pathogenic variant is identified in a gene that is known to be associated with ovarian cancer predisposition (such as BRCA1/BRCA2), then germline testing for the same variant is appropriate to determine if of germline origin, if germline testing has not already been undertaken.
-Patients with high-grade non-mucinous ovarian cancer are eligible for more comprehensive germline genomic testing, however.
-A negative tumour-based genomic test does not replace the need for germline testing in those individuals fulfilling germline genomic testing criteria, as somatic testing is unlikely to detect large genomic rearrangements.
+- If, during tumour testing, a pathogenic variant is identified in a gene that is known to be associated with ovarian cancer predisposition (such as BRCA1/BRCA2), then constitutional (germline) testing for the same variant is appropriate to determine if it is of germline origin, if constitutional testing has not already been undertaken.
+Patients with high-grade non-mucinous ovarian cancer are eligible for more comprehensive constitutional genomic testing, however.
+A negative tumour-based genomic test does not replace the need for constitutional testing in those individuals fulfilling constitutional genomic testing criteria, as somatic testing is unlikely to detect large genomic rearrangements.

 - Tumour-based homologous repair deficiency testing is now available for patients with high-grade serous ovarian cancer being considered for first line PARP inhibitor treatment.